 Mediation is a quick, economical and effective means of resolving family law disputes regarding property and/or custody.

-Should we mediate?
+Should we mediate our dispute?

 If you and your ex-partner are experiencing conflict and wish to resolve your dispute with less intervention from a third party, mediation is a forum which ensures you and your ex-partner drive the process and the outcome.